-Sr. No. 1 No. of complaints filed during the financial year under

-NO. year under review review under review
+Sr. No. of cases pending as on No. of complaints filed No. of cases pending as on No. the beginning of the during the financial year the end of the financial financial year under review under review year under review -NIL-

--NIL-

-30. DEPOSITORY SYSTEMS
+31. DEPOSITORY SYSTEMS

 The Company's shares are compulsorily tradable in electronic form.
-As on 31 March 2023, 100% of the Company's Paid-up Equity Share Capital representing 10003700 Equity Shares are in dematerialized form with both the Depositories.
+As on 31 March 2024, 100% of the Company's Paid-up Equity Share Capital are in dematerialized form with both the Depositories.